 Give in-the-moment coaching.
-When a problem starts to come up, coach your child to follow his plan.
-At first, you may only be able to talk about it with him and then go through the plan after the situation is over and he has calmed down, but over time he may be able to stop and follow his plan in the moment.
+When a problem starts to come up, coach your child to follow their plan.
+At first, you may only be able to talk about it with them and then go through the plan after the situation is over and they have calmed down, but over time they may be able to stop and follow the plan in the moment.

 Spend time working on the pieces of the plan, especially the parts on how to calm down.
-Help your child to identify her feelings when they are happening or afterward when she can remember.
-For example, she can say I feel “hot” or “sad.”
+Help your child to identify feelings as they are happening or afterward when they are ready to think about what happened.
+For example, they can say they feel “hot” or “sad.”
 Draw a picture of the feeling or make a physical movement for the feeling (sad could be making a sad face or putting your finger on your cheek, hot could be waving your arm by your face).
-Have her make the movement if she can say the feeling when she is feeling it.
-The more she (and you) can focus in on the feelings she is getting as soon as they happen, the better able you will both be in helping to re-direct the feelings.
+Have them make the movement if they can say the feeling as it is happening.
+The more you both can focus on the feelings as soon as they happen, the better able you will both be in helping to redirect the feelings.

 A Success Story Using These Skills and Strategies to Make a Plan for Upsets:

 For example, one boy, who we’ll call Sam, was having trouble when he started kindergarten.